New-Bamboo/Hermes/README.md

 This will perform the following actions:

 - Check that you have all the needed Homebrew dependencies
-- Backup any file or folder that would be overwritten by the installer process
+- Back up any file or folder that would be overwritten by the installer process
 - Install all dotfiles and plugins available in the `hermes` directory and symlink them to the right locations in your home folder

-You may also want to add Hermes's repository as upstream, so you can pull in the changes done on the main trunk whenever you need to.
+You may also want to add Hermes's repository as an upstream repository, so you can pull in the changes done on the main trunk whenever you need to.

 ### What's included in the installer

 The installer will:

 - check for dependencies
-- backup any existing dotfile that would be overwritten in a timestamped tar file that you can use to restore your machine
+- backup any existing dotfile that would be overwritten in a timestamped tar file that you can use to restore your previous configuration
-- install the needed software for homebrew
+- install a number of required Homebrew packages
 - create a `~/hermes` directory and symlink its content to your home folder where every piece of software expects to find its main configuration file(s)

 Hermes includes:

 - configuration and plugins for Vim
 - configuration for Tmux
+- configuration for git
 - configuration and additional functionality for two shells: Bash and Fish.
 - settings for `gem`, `ack`, `pow`, `pry` and `irb`

-In addition, Hermes glues all components together so they work properly among them and with the rest of the os.
-Two examples are setting support for the system clipboard and mouse integration where needed.
+In addition, Hermes glues all components together so they play nicely with each other and the OS.
+Two examples of this integration are are Hermes' support for the system clipboard in OS X and window/pane aware mouse integration.

 ### Updates

-Being a git based project, you can update Hermes by simply pulling from the remote.
-If you forked, please remember to add the original repo as upstream, otherwise it's just a matter of pulling from origin.
+Being a git-based project, you can update Hermes by simply pulling from the remote.
+If you forked the project, please remember to add the original repo as an upstream repository to make getting new project updates easier.

 ## How it's built